 So how did the forecast work out for Fall 2021?
 Here is a link to the post for that forecast:

 By December 7th the National Center for Environmental Information will finish their assessment for Fall 2021, so our verification is not complete as of December 1st.
 Let’s do fill in ranking numbers with 1 being the coldest and 127 warmest for a verification for 2021 months through October, which have already been assessed:

-I’ll complete the Fall 2021 verification for this post around December 7th when NCEI processes their numbers:
+Here is the completed Winter 2021 verification for this post around after NCEI processed their numbers:

 Here are my two cents for a broad, rough forecast for the U.S. for Winter 2021/22, which I guarantee to be cooler than this past fall, of course, as the amount of daylight decreases across the Northern Hemisphere continues to decrease.
 First, I like to look at water temperature anomalies surrounding North America just before the start of a season to get a sense of how much potential heat can be added to the atmosphere across the continent.
 Here is what we see:

 Water temperatures are mainly above average across the U.S. coasts.
 We also see a healthy, cool La Niña across the equatorial Pacific.
 These anomalies have not changed much since the beginning of fall.
 The way they have behaved during the fall leads me to believe that they will continue to have a positive effect on temperatures.

 Second, I like to look at the strength of the Hudson Bay low or polar vortex at the start of any season: